comp-methods-fsu-2021/Florida-State-Horticultural-Society-Annual-Meeting-Proceedings/README.md

 -Uploaded proceedings txt files (01/25/2021)
 -Uploaded index (01/26/2021)
 -Struggling to find citable sources for Wikipedia page on FSHS.
-Fear draft may be deleted! :( (01/26/2021)
+Fear draft may be deleted! :( (01/26/2021) -Split Proceedings files into Prefaces &  Addresses and Papers & Presentations sections for easier searching.
+(02/08/2021) -Added 1922 to Proceddings (02/08/2021)

 ## Data Dictionary
 | Term | Use    |